 At just 44, star conductor Yannick Nézet-Séguin has already won a lifetime’s worth of acclaim.
-Watch the maestro bring his trademark flair to Mahler’s colossal Symphony No. 5 in this live performance with the world-class Rotterdam Philharmonic Orchestra!
+Watch the maestro bring his trademark flair to Mahler’s colossal Symphony No. 5 in this knockout performance with the world-class Rotterdam Philharmonic Orchestra!

 1901 was a year of great highs and lows for Mahler: a hemorrhage in February nearly ended his life, and in November he met Alma Schindler, whom he would marry just months later.
 Composed against this turbulent backdrop, the tonally expansive Fifth Symphony begins with a C-sharp minor funeral march and finishes with an ebullient D-major rondo.
 Between these poles of grief and jubilation lies the exquisite Adagietto in F major, one of Mahler’s most beloved works, thought to be a musical love letter to Alma.